zahraaMeky/omanroute/README.md

 State is persisted using **LocalStorage**, allowing:

-- saved destinations to remain across sessions
+- saved destinations to remain
 - trip plans to persist after page refresh

 Storage keys: